 We are thrilled to announce that another institution of higher learning has embarked on the process of confronting its own complicated past.

-Salem Academy and College (also known as Salem College, Winston-Salem, North Carolina), founded in 1772, is the oldest educational institution for girls and women in the United States.
+Salem Academy and College (Winston-Salem, North Carolina), founded in 1772, is the oldest educational institution for girls and women in the United States.
 Its traditions of rigorous education for women and responsibility to the community found their roots in the convictions of our eighteenth-century Moravian forebears, who believed that girls and women were entitled to the same education as boys and men.
 Responding to an invitation from the community leaders, sixteen women and girls traveled five hundred miles, mostly on foot, from Bethlehem, Pennsylvania, to what we now know as Winston-Salem in order to join the new village of Salem.
 Among those intrepid women was Sister Elisabeth Oesterlein, who was later appointed the school’s first teacher.

 In its early years, the girls’ school at Salem was led by the unmarried women of the Moravian community, who were known as Single Sisters.
 The Single Sisters lived together and were economically self-sufficient, a rarity for women in the eighteenth century.